Open-HSC/Open-HSC/y11ext1.md

 Key differences lie in the arrangement of topics between Year 11 and 12.
 In the Year 11 Mathematics Extension 1 2024 Syllabus,
  - t-formula is removed, and moved to Mathematics Extension 2
+ - Differentiation is not assumed knowledge throughout the syllabus.
+No calculus is tested in Year 11 Extension 1 Mathematics.
  - Inverse Trigonometry content is moved to Year 12, and regular Trigonometry is moved to Year 11.
 <br>
 As such, problems specific to the 2017 syllabus will be completed at a later stage if requested.